ethanwongca/MiniMachineLearningProjects/README.md

 <h3> Q-Learning </h3>

 I also made a Q-Learning project here I used gym, numpy, and Bellman's equations to make the computer when at a taxi game.
-I also did a similar thing with space invaders
+I also did a similar thing with space invaders.

 <h3> Google Gym Atari Games </h3>

 I used reinforcement learning with Atari games.
-This was acquired from using Google Gym
+This was acquired from using Google Gym.